codewind-resources/rogue-cloud/docs/Create-a-Game-Server-DevEnv.md

 If you instead see an error (like an invalid username/password), correct the issue and then Stop and Start the server again.

 9. If you copy-paste the above URL into a browser, you can now watch your character play the game!

+### Next Steps

+After your environment has ben setup, return to the [Rogue Cloud Developer page](RogueCloudDevelopment.md) for the next steps.